zabir88/url-shortner/README.md

 ```

 ## Improvements
-1. Build a better error handling process when api calls are made for example a 404 error page can be created.
+1. Create a better error handling UI for example a 404 or 500 error page.
-2. A new functional component can be created for the Table under the ui folder and called from the App.js file.
-3. Pagination can be added to the table to avoid loading all 100 data in memory.
+1. Improve the pattern matching for url form validation.